MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/allocation-profiler.md

 <!-- title in other repo:
 How to Use the Allocation Profiler Tool -->

-In the **Memory** tool, use the **Allocations on timeline** option button (profiling type) to find objects that aren't being properly garbage-collected, and continue to retain memory.
+In the **Memory** tool, use the **Allocations on timeline** profiling type to find objects that aren't being properly garbage-collected, and continue to retain memory.

 <!-- ====================================================================== -->
 ## How Allocation instrumentation on timeline works

-The **Memory** tool's **Allocations on timeline** option button (profiling type) combines the detailed snapshot information of the [heap profiler](heap-snapshots.md) with the incremental updating and tracking of the **Performance** tool.
+The **Memory** tool's **Allocations on timeline** profiling type combines the detailed snapshot information of the [heap profiler](heap-snapshots.md) with the incremental updating and tracking of the **Performance** tool.
 Similarly, tracking heap allocation for objects involves starting a recording, performing a sequence of actions, and stopping the recording for analysis.

 <!--todo: add profile memory problems (heap profiler) section when available  -->
 <!--todo: add profile evaluate performance (Performance tool) section when available  -->